-Fig. 73, illustrates dimensions for making a typical featherboard.
+Fig. 76, illustrates dimensions for making a typical featherboard.
 The material which the featherboard is constructed of, should be a straight piece of wood that is free of knots and cracks.
-Featherboards are used to keep the work in contact with the fence and table, as shown in Fig. 73A, and help prevent kickbacks.
+Featherboards are used to keep the work in contact with the fence and table, as shown in Fig. 77, and help prevent kickbacks.
 Clamp the featherboards to the fence and table so that the leading edge of the featherboards will support the workpiece until the cut is completed.
 An 8" high flat board can be clamped to the rip fence and the featherboard can be clamped to the 8" high board.

-Use featherboards for all non "thru-sawing" operations where the guard and splitter assembly must be removed.
+AWARNING Use featherboards for all non "thru-sawing" operations where the guard and splitter assembly cannot be used.
 Always replace the guard and splitter assembly when the non thru-sawing operation is completed.

 Further information on the safe and proper operation of table saws is available in the Delta "Getting the Most Out of Your Table Saw" How-To Book, Catalog No. 11-400.
-Additional Information on table saw safety is also available by writing to:
+Additional Information on table saw safety, including a table saw safety video, is available from the following: